dl2fw/LDMOSPA/README.md

 # LDMOSPA
 LDMOS PA based on the design of DJ0ABR - case from PCB Material<br>
-Output poer 750 or 1500 Watt - depends on if you use 1 or 2 double mosfets<br>
+Output power 750 or 1500 Watt - depends on if you use 1 or 2 double mosfets<br>
 The PA can be either water or air cooled - the case makes both possible - I prefer the water cooled version<br>
 The front has the same size as DB5AT's Wolf SDR case based on PCB Material<br>
 All gerbers are available here<br>